skylarlennon/AUTO566/README.md

 1. Model the track
 2. Generate a drive strategy
 3. Model the vehicle dynamics
-4. Model vehicle energy flow
+4. Model vehicle power/energy flow
     Battery -> Inverter --> Motor --> Transmission --> Road
 5. Simulate & view results
 6. Tweak one variable within steps 1-4.
 7. Repeat step 5.

 One very important thing to note is that a reverse-modeling strategy is employed.
 In reverse modeling, the input is the desired vehicle behavior-what we'll refer to as the drive cycle-which defines a speed profile of the vehicle.
 The drive cycle also encapsulates route (or racing line) the vehicle will drive, including turning and elevation changes.
-We have anticipated 3 potential courses for the '26 & '27 SEM, the Detroit Streets, the Indy Road Course, and the Sonoma Raceway, described below.
+We have anticipated 3 potential courses for the '26 & '27 SEM including the streets of Detroit, the Indy Road Course, and the Sonoma Raceway, described below.

 ## TRACK MODELING
 We cannot model our vehicle's performance if we do not know the terrain upon which it will be driving.
 So, we begin with modeling the 3 tracks at which we anticipate the '26 & '27 SEM may be held.